volkandindar/agartha/README.md

-# Agartha - LFI, RCE, SQLi, Authentication, Authorization and Copy as JavaScript
+# Agartha - LFI, RCE, SQLi, Auth, 403 Bypass, HTTP to JS
-Agartha is a penetration testing tool which creates dynamic payload lists and user access matrix to reveal injection flaws and authentication/authorization issues.
-There are many different attack payloads alredy exist, but Agartha creates run-time, systematic and vendor-neutral payloads with many different possibilities and bypassing methods.
-It also draws attention to user session and URL relationships, which makes easy to find user access violations.
-And additionally, it converts Http requests to JavaScript to help digging up XSS issues more.
+Agartha, specializes in dynamic payload analysis and access control assessment.
+It adeptly identifies vulnerabilities related to injection attacks, user access matrix, and authentication/authorization issues.
+The dynamic payload generator crafts extensive wordlists for various injection vectors, including SQL Injection, Local File Inclusion  (LFI), and Remote Code Execution.
+Furthermore, Agartha constructs a comprehensive user access matrix, revealing potential access violations and privilege escalation paths.
+It also assists in performing HTTP 403 bypass checks, shedding light on authorization weaknesses.
+Additionally, it can convert HTTP requests to JavaScript code to help digging up XSS issues more.

 In summary: